-Passport applications may be refused by BCMS if you apply late.
-If so, the animal(s) will be registered on the CTS and you will receive a notice of registration (CPP35); this is not a cattle passport.
-The animal(s) will not be eligible for slaughter for human consumption and cannot be sold or moved from the holding except under a pre-movement licence to a hunt kennel or knacker's yard.
+Passport applications may be refused by ScotEID if you apply late.
+If so, the animal(s) will be registered and you will receive a notice of registration; this is not a cattle passport.
+The animal(s) will not be eligible for slaughter for human consumption and cannot be sold or moved from the holding except under a premovement licence to a hunt kennel or knacker's yard.
 For more information see 'Cattle that have been refused passports'.